aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/technical-articles/rendering-gantt-chart/_index.md

 Also, if SaveOptions.DrawNonWorkingTime (default value = true) is set to false, non-working time will not be shown on the Gantt chart.

 ### **Example 1: Gantt Chart Bars Not Rolled Up**
-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Articles-RenderGanttChartWithBarsNotRolledUp-RenderGanttChartWithBarsNotRolledUp.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Articles-RenderGanttChartWithBarsNotRolledUp.cs" >}}

 **The output from example 1**